ghyoun/potato_films/README.md

 To the best of your abilities, adhere to the provided [styleguide](styleguide.md).
 Also, keep performance in mind - the films table has 10,000 entries, and the reviews has 30,000 entries.

-The endpoint should handle failure, and the server should handle missing routes.
+The endpoint should handle client/server failure, and the server should handle missing routes.

+Finally, be mindful that the FreshPotatoes tech team wants extensible, production-level code.

 ---